-Our assistance is tailored depending on the circumstances, but we can generally help in the following ways:
+The assistance we offer will depend on the circumstances; generally we can help in the following ways:

-- Provide experienced and expert advice on handling all stages of media attention. - · Speak to a journalist on your behalf. - Liaise with the relevant press offices involved in your case, eg your employer's press office. - Assist and advise your practice or clinic staff and your team. - Prepare press statements. - Monitor coverage and assist with any follow-up actions.
+- Provide experienced and expert advice on handling all stages of media attention - Speak to a journalist on your behalf - Liaise with the relevant press offices involved in your case, eg, your employer's press office. - Assist and advise your practice/clinic staff and your team - Prepare press statements - Monitor coverage and assist with any follow-up actions.